 Hide my Site

-With Hide my Site plugin, you can set a simple password which will protect the entire site so that only those with the password can get a glance on it.
+With Hide my Site plugin, you can set a simple password which will protect the entire site so that only those with the password can get a glance at it.

 Once you install the plugin, you only have to set your password by navigating to Settings -> Hide my Site.

-Additionally, the plugin allows you to enable or disable the protection with one simple check box.
-You can enable password hint to be shown under the textbox, create s simple message for users and show it on top of the password box.
+Additionally, the plugin allows you to enable or disable the protection with one simple checkbox.
+You can enable password hint to be shown below the text box, create s simple message for users and show it on top of the password box.
 It is easy to set a number of days for which users will stay logged in and, more importantly, you can enable brute force protection.
 If set, people who try to guess the password will be blocked after several wrong inputs.